maldoinc/plasma-dpi-switcher/README.md

 A sample `profile.json` file which scales the screen, fonts, sets the height of the bottom panel and updates widget configuration is provided below:

-N.b.: The actual groups in the `panels` and `widgets` keys will be different in your system.
+> NB: The actual groups in the `panels` and `widgets` keys will be different in your system.
 ```json
 {
     "version": "1.0",